Renewable energy in South Africa: Wind energy

 Wind power uses wind turbines to produce electric power.
 Wind levels vary depending on factors such as terrain, bodies of water and vegetative cover.
 Wind turbines convert the wind into kinetic energy and mechanical power.
 The wind turns 50-metre-long blades attached to 80 metre-high shafts that generate the electric energy.
 Wind turbine farms can range between 10MW to over 100 MW and produce energy when the wind is between 13–90 km/h.
 Wind turbines farms can be onshore or offshore.
 Offshore have stronger winds and less visual impact.

 In 2014 the first major wind farm became operational with approximately 10 either operational or in construction today.
 South Africa's extensive coastline and geographical terrain including lowlands and high veld escarpment, provide wind energy that can be extracted and generated into off-the-shelf technology.
 There are currently 19 wind energy developments in South Africa with more than 600 wind turbines.
 On the international scale, South Africa ranks as having fair to reasonable wind resources.
 Wind power is a renewable, widely distributed and clean form of energy.
 The production of wind energy does not produce greenhouse gases and is an alternative to burning fossil fuels.

+South Africa's installed wind capacity reaches 3,442 MW in 2022, with 668 MW installed in 2021 and no new installations in 2022.
+South Africa remains the leading African country ahead of Morocco (1,788 MW) and Egypt (1,702 MW).

 Hydropower

 Hydropower, or hydroelectric power, is energy that is captured from flowing water and turned into electricity.
 The most common forms of hydropower use hydroelectric dams to create a reservoir.
 Water released from the reservoir flows through a turbine that generates electricity.
 South Africa currently has seven hydroelectric power stations across the country, all owned by Eskom.
 The country's hydroelectricity potential is limited due to the low annual rainfall rate of 500mm.
 South Africa experiences seasonal flows and frequent droughts, which pose obstacles to the hydropower success.
 The Eastern Cape province is the most hydro-potential in the country.

 Hydroelectric dams in South Africa can be associated with other water uses, such as irrigation and flood control, to increase economic development within the country.
 The current installed capacity within the country is 668MW.
 Large-scale (>10MW) hydroelectric generation systems have the potential to contribute up to 5091MW of energy, but can have negative implications on the environment.
 The large amount of flowing water can damage river ecology, and the facilities take up a significant amount of land space.
 Small-scale (<10MW) hydroelectric generation systems can contribute up to 69MW of energy and do not have any major environmental implications.